athrane/emeritus-agent/README.md

 # emeritus
-Experiment with a state machine for an old man.
+Experiment with a state machine for an old man living in a house.